-On 16 July 2013, the Company announced the commencement of the process to sell its entire interest in Las Bambas.
-On 13 April 2014, the Company announced that it had signed an agreement for the sale of its entire interest in Las Bambas to a consortium owned 62.5 per cent by MMG Limited, 22.5 per cent. by GUOXIN

-International Investment Corporation Limited and 15.0 per cent. by CITIC Metal Co., Limited (the "Consortium").
-The consideration for the transaction is approximately U.S.\$5.85 billion, payable to the Company in cash on closing.
-In addition, all capital expenditure and other costs incurred in developing Las Bambas in the period from 1 January 2014 to closing will also be payable by the Consortium.
-At the end of March 2014, capital expenditure and other costs incurred since the start of the year amounted to approximately U.S.\$400 million.
+On 16 July 2013, the Company announced the commencement of the process to sell its entire interest in Las Bambas, a greenfield copper project, located in the provinces of Cotabambas and Grau in the Apurimac region, 72 kilometers south-west of the city of Cuzco in Peru.
+On 13 April 2014, the Company announced that it had signed an agreement for the sale of its entire interest in Las Bambas to a consortium owned 62.5 per cent by MMG Limited, 22.5 per cent. by GUOXIN International Investment Corporation Limited and 15.0 per cent. by CITIC Metal Co., Limited (the "Consortium").
+The transaction completed on 31 July 2014.
+The consideration was approximately US\$7 billion, which included reimbursement of capital expenditure and other costs incurred in developing Las Bambas in the period from 1 January 2014 to closing.